Universiti Sultan Zainal Abidin: Campus facilities and resources

-Student accommodation

-Three of the residential colleges are located at the Gong Badak Campus, while another two is located at the each Medical Campus and Tembila Campus respectively.
-There are 38 building blocks with a total of 2379 rooms at the Gong Badak Campus while there are two building blocks with 44 rooms at the Medical Campus.
-In Tembila Campus, the residential college is a shared facility with another college.
-On average, each room can accommodate two students.
-Overall, these five residential colleges can accommodate approximately 4,800 students.
-At each of this residential college, cafeteria facilities are also provided.

-Sports and recreation

-The university has a multi-purpose gymnasium for sports such as badminton, squash and volleyball.
-Facilities for other main sports include a hockey field, tennis courts, sepak takraw courts and archery fields.

 Universiti Sultan Zainal Abidin Library

 The Universiti Sultan Zainal Abidin Library was established in 1980 when the first batch of students officially enrolled at the temporary campus in Sekolah Menengah Agama (ATAS) Sultan Zainal Abidin in Batu Buruk, Kuala Terengganu when UniSZA was first established as KUSZA.
 In 1984, the library has moved into the permanent Gong Badak campus and was placed at a ground floor of a three-storey building.
 The construction of the current library building, known as Perpustakaan Al-Mukhtar was completed in the middle of 1987.
 The library launched its operation in 2007 for the Medical Campus to provide information services and library services for all students and staff of Kota Campus.
 In conjunction with the operation of a new additional campus in Tembila Besut, the library also initiated its operation in September 2013.
 This branch will provide services for students, faculty members and all staffs of that campus.